krockway/Bike-Sharing/README.md

 # Bike-Sharing

-## Project Overview
+## Purpose
-For this project, the goal is to analyze the Citbike usage data for New York City to determine whether a bike rental program would succeed in Des Moines, Iowa.
+The goal of this project is to analyze Citibike usage data from New York City to determine whether a bike rental program would succeed in Des Moines, Iowa.

+## Process
+I started by combining the supplied CSV files into a single dataframe and then converting the trip duration to seconds, to create a standard unit of measure.

+Then I loaded the data into Tableau and created graphs to support my analysis questions.

-## Resources
+## Tools & Languages

-201908-citibike-tripdata2.csv
+* Tableau
+* Jupyter Notebook
+* Python

-## Results:
+## Analysis
 [Link to dashboard](https://public.tableau.com/profile/kaitlin.rockway#!/vizhome/NYC_Citibike_Analysis_Challenge/Analysis)

-After examining the NYC data, I was able to extract the following visualizations:
+After examining the NYC data, I was able to extract these visualizations to support the following analysis questions:

 ### Are men or women more likely to use the service?
 ![Gender](https://github.com/krockway/Bike-Sharing/blob/main/images/Gender.png)

 Both men and women are equally likely to use the service, but men are more likely to be subscribers.

 ### How long is each bike used for?
 Is gender a factor?
 ![TimeUsed](https://github.com/krockway/Bike-Sharing/blob/main/images/TimeUsed.png)